use-pico/pico/apps/pico/src/@routes/$locale/apps/derivean/README.md

 - Transport queue priority, construction priority
 - Clever UI, so you can see, what's going on (like resource transportation, goods production and so on)
 - Language independent - you create a game for your language, only base of the app is translated into supported languages

+## Last note

+Just keep in mind that it takes huge amount of time to develop your own game and rules.
+To think out building tree, prices of everything, dependencies, this is the true game development, the application itself is only "simple shell".

+So if you want to mess with the game, even default file is in Czech, I recommend to you translate and use it.

+As a bonus, it contains nice default graphics :).